SocioEvents/webex-events-ruby-sdk/README.md

 the request without risk of creating a second object or performing the update twice.

 To perform mutation request, you must add a header which contains the idempotency key such as `Idempotency-Key: <your key>`.
 The SDK does not produce an Idempotency Key on behalf of you if it is missed.
-The SDK also validates the key on runtime, if it is not valid UUID token it will raise an exception.
 Here is an example like the following:

 ```ruby